MushfiqPlabon/homeser-docs/security/authentication-system.md

 - **Error Handling**: Proper handling of authentication errors

 ### Security Implementation
-- **Missing Import**: The issue with missing supabase and hasSupabaseCredentials imports in authStore.jsx has NOT been addressed - these imports are still required
 - **Token Storage**: Secure token storage considerations
 - **Session Handling**: Proper session management
 - **Fallback Procedures**: Handle Supabase unavailability